dixahq/elevio-client-packages/README.md

 ## Building

-To build these packages first close this repository and then install all the decencies.
+To build these packages first close this repository and then install all the dependencies.

 ```bash
 npm i